davisyoshida/abnormal-floats/README.md

     Step 4000 loss: 2.213e-02
     Step 5000 loss: 2.214e-02

+It's probably smarter to get these codes by estimating the quantiles of the "scaled down normal" distribution rather than using Adam but this is what I happened to implement and I'm just rushing this notebook out so I can move on to doing other stuff.

 ### NF4 seems to be pretty good for small block sizes
-Comparing the codes optimized for block sizes of 64, we can see that NF4 is pretty similar to the block size 64 one, but as expected is very different from the optimum for block size 4096.
+Comparing the codes optimized for block sizes of 64, we can see that NF4 is pretty similar to the block size 64 one, but as expected is very different from the optimum for block size 4096:

-It's probably smarter to get these codes by estimating the quantiles of the "scaled down normal" distribution rather than using Adam but this is what I happened to implement and I'm just rushing this notebook out so I can move on to doing other stuff.

 ```python